OpenEvalProject/evals/manuscripts/elife-93284/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/02crff812 Department of Plant and Microbial Biology, University of Zurich Zurich Switzerland
+1. Department of Plant and Microbial Biology, University of Zurich Zurich Switzerland ([ROR:02crff812](https://ror.org/02crff812))
-2. https://ror.org/02banhz78 DIADE, University of Montpellier, CIRAD, IRD Montpellier France
+2. DIADE, University of Montpellier, CIRAD, IRD Montpellier France ([ROR:02banhz78](https://ror.org/02banhz78))
-3. https://ror.org/03ykbk197 University of Portsmouth Portsmouth United Kingdom
+3. University of Portsmouth Portsmouth United Kingdom ([ROR:03ykbk197](https://ror.org/03ykbk197))

 † Corresponding author

 ## Abstract

 Understanding how plants adapt to changing environments and the potential contribution of transposable elements (TEs) to this process is a key question in evolutionary genomics.
 While TEs have recently been put forward as active players in the context of adaptation, few studies have thoroughly investigated their precise role in plant evolution.
 Here, we used the wild Mediterranean grass Brachypodium distachyon as a model species to identify and quantify the forces acting on TEs during the adaptation of this species to various conditions, across its entire geographic range.
 Using sequencing data from more than 320 natural B. distachyon accessions and a suite of population genomics approaches, we reveal that putatively adaptive TE polymorphisms are rare in wild B. distachyon populations.
 After accounting for changes in past TE activity, we show that only a small proportion of TE polymorphisms evolved neutrally (<10%), while the vast majority of them are under moderate purifying selection regardless of their distance to genes.
 TE polymorphisms should not be ignored when conducting evolutionary studies, as they can be linked to adaptation.
-However, our study clearly shows that while they have a large potential to cause phenotypic variation in B. distachyon , they are not favored during evolution and adaptation over other types of mutations (such as point mutations) in this species.
+However, our study clearly shows that while they have a large potential to cause phenotypic variation in B. distachyon, they are not favored during evolution and adaptation over other types of mutations (such as point mutations) in this species.

 ## Introduction